UKPLab/sentence-transformers/README.md

 model = SentenceTransformer('name_of_model')
 ```

-The list is increasing as soon as new models increasing.

-### Sentence Embeddings using BERT
-BERT Sentence Embeddings have been extensively tested and tuned.
-We released the following pre-trained models for your usage:
+### English Pre-Trained Models
+In the following you find models that were trained on English data only.
+See the next section for multi-lingual models.

 **Trained on NLI data**